dmaone/CommonSense/README.md

 * Click "Stop!".
 Select "Max" into dropdown near the "reset" button, click "Reset", "Start!".
 * Wait 15 seconds or longer, while readings stabilize.
 * click "Stop!".
 Click "Set thresholds".
 Close window.
-* Click "Thresholds" in the main window. put 5 into adjuster spinbox, click "Adjust", click "Apply".
+* Click "Thresholds" in the main window. put a small positive value (see below) into adjuster spinbox, click "Adjust".
+* Click "Apply".
 * Close threshold editor.
 Select "Config -> Upload" in menu.
 Test.
 Once you're satisfied with results, "Command -> Commit".

 Thresholds should be set ~2x higher than most of the matrix settles on.
 For beamspring - probably 75% of the highest reading.
 TEST SETTINGS BEFORE COMMITTING.
-It can be quite hard to get the keyboard back from the constantly spamming with keypresses! ("EMERGENCY STOP" button right after keyboard is connected helps)
+If you get thresholds wrong - there will be a red light in the status bar and keyboard refuse to produce output.

 ## Configuring layouts
-pretty straightforward.
+Pretty straightforward.
 If thresholds are configured, pressed keys will be highlighted by "yellow highlighter" color.
 Import and export will load and save to file.
 Structure is compatible with xwhatsit layout files.